-FUNDING AREAS: Access to health insurance, access to health care, behavioral health, social equity, health
+FUNDING AREAS: Access to health insurance, access to health care, behavioral health, social equity, health, Medicaid, health reform

-IP TAKE: Lots of Boston groups see this funder’s advocacy and policy support because so many statewide organizations are headquartered in the city.
+IP TAKE: Many Boston groups see this funder’s advocacy and policy support because so many statewide organizations are headquartered in the city.
 However, access-to-care grants are made throughout the state.

-PROFILE: The Blue Cross Blue Shield of Massachusetts Foundation (BCBSMF) is based in Boston and aims to expand access to healthcare for vulnerable and low-income residents of the state.
-It was founded in 2001 with an initial Blue Cross Blue Shield of Massachusetts endowment and has given out millions of dollars in grants.
+PROFILE: Established in 2001, the Blue Cross Blue Shield of Massachusetts Foundation (BCBSMF) is based in Boston and aims to expand access to healthcare for vulnerable and low-income residents of the state.
+It was founded with an initial Blue Cross Blue Shield of Massachusetts endowment and has given out millions of dollars in grants.
 Grantmaking interests include access to health insurance, access to health care, behavioral health, social equity, health, Medicaid, and health reform.

 The foundation accepts unsolicited letters of inquiry from nonprofits.
 To apply for funding, submit an LOI before the deadlines published on the BCBSMF website.
 Out-of-cycle LOIs and applications are not considered for funding.
 The two-step application process is completely online, and the staff is open to grantseeker questions.
 The email addresses for program officers are listed on the FAQ page, and the foundation’s phone number is 617-246-6783.